 Sluggo Plus is also very useful for slugs, earwigs and cutworms – but only use it if you have a serious infestation!
 Please do not sprinkle this product all over your garden because you saw one roley poley and two slugs.
 Remember that the “bad” bugs are just as important to our little ecosystems in our gardens as much as the “good” bugs are.

 Product Links: Sluggo Plus

 16. Black Swallowtail Larvae

-This guy is actually as good as they come – but so many people ask me about them so I want to spread the good news.
-The swallowtail larvae transform into some of the most gorgeous and colorful of butterflies – and prove to be restless pollinators.
+This guy is actually as good as they come! – but so many people ask me about them so I want to spread the good news.
+The swallowtail larvae transform into some of the most gorgeous and colorful of butterflies – and are restless pollinators.

 Now swallowtail larvae actually do feed on our gardens – parsley and dill are two of their favorites – and they will go to town and back on them.
 Do not kill them.
 If you know you have swallowtails in your garden, plan to have a separate patch of herbs and then move them over to that patch when they appear in your garden.
 They totally won’t mind, they’ll be so thankful, and they’ll delightfully keep on munching their own personal herbs.

 Though similar to aphids (in size, and also being sap suckers), the damage thrips causes to plants is distinguishable from other small, soft-bodied insects.
 They feed in large groupings, on a myriad of vegetables and flowers, and damage on the leaves will go from color loss, to a silvery hue, to a complete dead wilt.
 The silvery hue is the key here.

 There are thousands of species of thrips, they live basically everywhere, and also overwinter themselves.
 Luckily, I haven’t had trouble with them destroying anything.
 They are more just one of those gross little bugs that gets all over everything and sucks the life out of some flowers and leaves, here and there.